ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   specified.
 See issue#161.]
 * `agg_auth_key`: A key for HMAC-SHA256 {{?RFC2104}} shared by the aggregators and
   used for message authentication during the aggregation flow.
+* `collect_auth_key`: A key for HMAC-SHA256 {{?RFC2104}} shared by the
+  aggregators and the collector and used for message authentication during the collect flow.

 Finally, the collector is configured with the HPKE secret key corresponding to `collector_hpke_config`.